Jaguar XF review – ride and handling

 Back in the XF’s comfort zone, which is where you’ll be too, as the chassis is excellent and ride comfort superb across the board

 You expect certain characteristics from a Jaguar when it comes to ride and handling; chiefly a controlled ride, a taught body and a sense of being part of the process.
-The new XF doesn’t disappoint.
+The XF doesn’t disappoint.

-There are double-wishbones at the front, a multi-link set up at the rear with passive dampers fitted as standard across the range.
+There are double-wishbones at the front, a multi-link set up at the rear with passive dampers fitted as standard across the saloon range.
 Six-cylinder engined cars can also be specified with optional configurable active dampers, first seen on the F-type.

-There’s real fluidity to how the entire XF range dissects a road.
-On the standard passive dampers the body control never feels out of its depth, the chassis loading up with consistency, riding with a compliancy and changing direction with an agility of the very best in class.
+There’s real fluidity to the way the entire XF range dissects a road.
+On the standard passive dampers the body control never feels out of its depth, the chassis loading up with consistency, riding with a compliancy and changing direction with an agility of the very best in the executive car class.
 On the optional active dampers it’s a similar story, with improvements in terms of comfort in normal mode, although there’s no real discernable difference in Dynamic mode unless you really begin to push at the XF’s limits where it remains controlled until you breach the tyre’s grip and mild understeer takes over.

+Torque vectoring is standard on all XF models, and while it doesn’t offer that on the limit the adjustability of a locking differential it’s not intrusive when it cuts in.
 The latest EPAS leads the class, with more natural weight than both Audi’s A6 and BMW’s 5 series, and superior feel over Mercedes’ new E class, the XF’s steering feels the most natural of all the electronic systems on the market, providing a level of feel, rate of speed and feedback unexpected from an exec saloon.